djalbat/necessary/README.md

 - `strcmp()`
 - `indexOf()`
 - `substring()`
+- `isStringUpperCase()`

 String functions with support for Unicode.
 Specifically, characters in Unicode astral plains are counted twice in native string functions and methods whereas these functions effectively count astral Unicode characters only once.

 * The `strlen()` function takes a single `string` argument.
 It works in much the same way as the `length` property of the `String` prototype, however it is Unicode safe: